Testing and Debugging

 npm run test

 You are responsible for setting and cleaning up database tables before and after tests.
-In our example, we run Knex migrations as part of our testing script.

 You should see the test results similar to the following:

-PASS src/operations.test.ts
+PASS src/main.test.ts

 operations-test